Rigid PCBs vs Flexible Circuits

 What are rigid-flex PCBs used for?

-Rigid-flex PCBs are popular in industries that need compact, lightweight, and high-performing electronics, like as wearable devices, aerospace, and industrial automation systems.
+Rigid-flex PCBs are popular in industries that need compact, light weight, and high performing electronics, like in wearable devices, aerospace, and industrial automation systems.

 Which materials are commonly incorporated in rigid-flex PCBs?